Label Printers and Barcode Printers

 Once you know what size of label printer you need, the next aspect to consider is print width.
 If you know the maximum label width you need, you can choose from a range of label printers the are manufactured in varied print widths including 2, 4, 6 and 8.
 Besides, most modern printers are designed to print up to 104 mm wide.

-The most common way to connect a label printer to a computer is USB.
+The most common way to connect a bar code label printer to a computer is USB.
 If you want multiple users to connect at the same time, you are better off with a label printer that supports Ethernet (LAN connectivity).
 In addition, Bluetooth and WiFi are go-to options for those who are on the go and need to connect their printer to a PC or mobile device.

 Maintenance and Operational Costs